MEN'S WORK

 Born in the fall of 2018, “Migration Parade” is an evolving, collaborative body of work and multimedia gallery installation by electroacoustic sound artist, Danielle Savage, and sculptural textile artist, Alexandra Goodall.

 This work is an act of earnest research into the phenomena of hive-mind, relational space, and collective intelligence, from the micro to the macro, starting with ourselves.
 Through multiple research streams and creation methods, we are using the artistic disciplines of sculptural textile and electroacoustic composition to explore the movements of personal and collective bodies.
 We have drawn on the field of phenomenology, philosophically and through application, and rely on direct engagement with materials (cloth/fibre and raw sonic experimentation) to guide much of our studio practice.
-Simultaneously, we continue to follow and nurture the conceptual dimensions of our work, tracking how this evolves and how it provides further context, shaping and insight to our inquir
+Simultaneously, we continue to follow and nurture the conceptual dimensions of our work, tracking how this evolves and how it provides further context.

 A one-day movement oriented workshop co-facilitated by myself and Alexandra Goodall.
 Alexandra is a multidisciplinary artist and facilitator.
 In her studio practice, her focus is on sculptural textile and installation.
 In her workshops and individual sessions she aims to bridge the disciplines of art, psychology and bodily presence.
 She holds a masters degree in Intermodal Expressive Arts Therapy.